 The Geriatric Medicine Board values the feedback and commentary of the entire medical community, including diplomates and society partners.

 Do you have any questions?
 Are you interested in getting involved?

-If you are certified by ABIM and have questions after reading this report, please connect with us through the following channels:
+If you have questions after reading this report, please connect with us through the following channels: